rylla/Projects-RandomQuote/README.md

 ## to-do
 - [ ] display alert that says 'copied!' after the quote is copied to the clipboard.
 - [ ] make more portable
-- [ ] create separate text file that contains quotes, '\n' separated
+- [ ] create separate text file that contains quotes, newline separated